-The Research and Development (R&D) Incentive is a program designed to encourage companies to conduct eligible R&D activities in Australia.
-In this guide, we aim to provide readers with a better understanding of the R&D tax incentive in Australia.
+The Research and Development (R&D) Incentive is a program designed to attract companies to conduct eligible R&D activities in Australia.
+In this guide, we aim to provide readers with a better understanding of the R&D tax incentive.

-Entities may be able to carry any unused offset amounts forward to future income years.
+* Companies may be able to carry any unused non-refundable offset amounts forward to future income years.

-A sample calculation of the R&D Incentive for companies with an aggregated revenue of less than AUD 20 million:
+A sample calculation of the R&D Tax Incentive for companies with an aggregated turnover of less than AUD 20 million:

-Only R&D entities are eligible to claim an R&D refund.
+Only R&D entities are eligible to claim the R&D Tax Incentive.
 R&D entities include any of the following:

 - A company incorporated under Australian law